top of page

 The Origins of Religion: Exploring the Earliest Spiritual Beliefs

-The origins of religion are deeply intertwined with the history of humanity.
+The origins of religion are deeply intertwined with the history of humanity, stretching deeply into prehistory and emerging gradually through symbolic behaviour, communal memory, and humanity’s growing capacity for imagination.
 From the earliest burial practices to elaborate prehistoric monuments, evidence of spiritual beliefs dates back to the dawn of human civilization.

 Middle Paleolithic Era (200,000 - 50,000 BCE)

-The Middle Paleolithic era provides some of the earliest evidence of spiritual beliefs.
-During this period, intentional burials suggest a belief in an afterlife or a reverence for the dead.
-These practices are seen in both Neanderthal and early Homo sapiens communities.
+Explore the Middle Paleolithic era, where intentional burials by Neanderthals and early Homo sapiens reflect early spiritual beliefs.
+This period provides some of the earliest evidence of spiritual behaviour.
+Intentional burials suggest a belief in an afterlife or a reverence for the dead.
+Both Neanderthals and early Homo sapiens began treating the dead with care, hinting at emerging ideas about identity, continuity, and the sacred.

 Neanderthal Burials (100,000 - 35,000 BCE)